 Streamlining & Simplifying Hacks

 Every ecommerce business faces a storm of daily tasks.
-Between shipping and handling, customer service, bookkeeping and taxes and SEO and, well, a lot of other stuff, everyone who sells online ends up multitasking like crazy.
+Between shipping, customer service, taxes, SEO and, well, a lot of other stuff, everyone who sells online ends up multitasking like crazy.
 And that is terrible for you.
 Use these business hacks to reclaim your time and dominate the competition:

 5. Condense Customer Service

 Going multichannel/omnichannel is fantastic for your business.
-But dealing with a different customer service system for every channel creates severe inefficiencies.
-So severe, in fact, that 4 out of 10 support reps “are unable to efficiently resolve customer issues” as a result.
+But dealing with a different support system for every channel creates severe inefficiencies.
+So severe, in fact, that 4 out of 10 support reps “are unable to efficiently resolve customer issues”* as a result.

 But you can boil it all down to one screen.
 Helpdesks like Zendesk and Freshdesk combine just about every customer service channel in one program.
 They can incorporate email, Facebook, Twitter, phone, live chat and more.
-You can even integrate tricky channels like Amazon and eBay using apps like ChannelReply.
+You can even integrate tricky channels like Amazon, eBay and Walmart using apps like ChannelReply.